-- the default primary view (select = is_instance('Any')), meaning that the object is selectable for any kind of entity type - the specific Card primary view (select = is_instance('Card'), meaning that the object is selectable for Card entities
+- the default primary view (select = is_instance('Any')), meaning that the object is selectable for any kind of entity type

 Other primary views specific to other entity types won't be selectable in this case.
 Among selectable objects, the is_instance('Card') selector will return a higher score since it's more specific, so the correct view will be selected as expected.